loicduffar/WorldClim-Climate-Change-Data-Analysis/README.md

 Then run cells in order:

-1) Historical interannual monthly mean 1970-2000
+1) Historical monthly climatologies 1970-2000
-2) Future precipitations
+2) Future climatologies
 3) Multi index by Model, Scenario and Period
 4) Concatenate historical and future precipitation in a single dataframe
 5) Plot annual evolution of annual precipitation in future, according to all SSP scenarios and all GCM